mazetoken/SLP-smart-contract-tokens/README.md

 _Read the article about "Yield Farming Bitcoin Cash Contract" by [p0oker](https://read.cash/@p0oker/yield-farming-in-bitcoin-cash-a-practical-guide-2eecbc74)_

-The main difference between this repository and the original repository is that we use use nodejs CJS Loader instead ES Module Loader, wallet derivation path is changed, some npm packages (eg. cashscript) and REST API are updated too
+The main difference between this repository and the original repository is that we use use nodejs CJS Loader instead ES Module Loader, wallet derivation path is changed, some npm packages (e.g. cashscript) and REST API are updated too

 ## Tutorial (Windows; should work on Linux too):